pascaldekloe/metrics/README.md

 [public domain](https://creativecommons.org/publicdomain/zero/1.0).

-### Performance
+## Performance

-The following results were measured on a 3.5 GHz Xeon E5-1650 v2 (Ivy Bridge-EP).
+The following benchmarks were measured on a 3.5 GHz Xeon from the year 2013.

 ```
 name                           time/op